Leaving Gaps Between GMAT Attempts

 How many times can I attempt the GMAT?

 Whether you’re taking the test online or in person, you can sit for the GMAT no more than 5 times in a consecutive 12-month period.
-Also, you must wait at least 16 days between each GMAT attempt, unless you’re switching between online and in-person tests.
+Also, you must wait at least 16 days between each GMAT attempt.

 Does the number of attempts matter in GMAT score reporting?

 That said, if possible, having a single, impressive GMAT score in your MBA applications is optimal.
-And since you have the option to cancel GMAT scores that fall below your target, schools never have to see anything but your highest score.
-(In the case of the GMAT Online, you can’t cancel scores but can select which ones you report to schools.)
-Remember, canceled scores are not indicated on the official score report you send to schools.
+And since you are able to specify which GMAT scores are reported to schools, they never have to see anything but your highest score.

-Does a canceled GMAT count as an attempt?
+Does a canceled or missed GMAT appointment count as an attempt?

 Now, if you cancel your test appointment, that canceled GMAT will NOT count toward your lifetime limit.
 After all, you did not actually sit for the exam.

-Likewise, if you are a no-show on test day (i.e., you didn’t cancel your appointment, but you also didn’t show up for the test), that exam will NOT count toward your lifetime limit, since you did not actually take the GMAT.
+Likewise, if you are a no-show on test day (i.e., you didn’t cancel your appointment, but you also didn’t show up for the test), that exam will NOT count as an attempt.

 Key Takeaways

-- Examine your ESR to help identify any knowledge gaps and/or pacing issues that may have negatively affected your score.
+• Examine your detailed performance insights on your Official Score Report to help identify any knowledge gaps and/or pacing issues that may have negatively affected your score.
 Such issues often require more than 16 days to correct.

 What’s Next?